textrealm/textrealm.github.io/index.md

 develop a working application, in which the student can login to their account, or sign up for an account, and fill out the necessary information for their profile.
 The user can buy textbooks by searching for textbooks based on their ISBN number, title, or author, and contacting the seller, or they can set up offers for textbooks that they plan to sell by supplying the ISBN number which will be used to match up buyers and sellers as well as other information about the textbook.
-If the user wants to save textbooks so that they can reference it later, we plan to implement a wishlist/favorites page where the user can click an icon to save it and click the wishlist page in the navigation bar to access it later.

 We plan to implement the following items: